A Practical Weekly Cleaning Schedule (Plus a Printable)

 And a cleaning schedule is a bit like that.

 The more you struggle with keeping your house clean, the stricter you should be with yourself to start.
-As you develop good habits, you can loosen up a little and switch to a more flexible system.
+You can loosen up and switch to a more flexible system as you develop good habits.

 But to get started with a good amount of structure, try a system that tells you what to do each week.

 Here’s an example.
-(Feel free to mix it up, totally change it, whatever works for you.
-The key is to give yourself a lot of structure in the beginning, and a little more freedom as time goes on.)
+(Feel free to mix it up, totally change it, or do whatever works for you.
+The key is giving yourself a lot of structure in the beginning and a little more freedom as time passes.)

-Click to download this schedule PLUS a blank version for you to fill out.
+Click to download this schedule PLUS a blank version to fill out.

 sample cleaning schedule showing what to do each day of thhr week